Die4Ever/deus-ex-randomizer/src/notes/patchv3.8.0.md

 - Tracer Tong's randomized location at Vandenberg Command Front Gate is now closer to the vending machine, to better balance the speedrun.
 - Re-added the Autosaves-Only mode.
 This was previously removed in favor of Limited Saves and Fixed Saves.
 - Utility bots now have a smarter retry when they fail to spawn, potentially improving races/tournaments.
+- Stunned pawns (rubbing their eyes from gas, or shaking from taser) will now receive back attacks for the full 10x damage.
+(Except for Zero Rando or Balance Changes disabled.)
 </details>

 ## Intra-Patch Changes